OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/official_plugins.rst

 OpenMDAO wrapper code.

-The ``plugin list`` command allows you to list all plugins that are already installed, and with the addition of a ``-g`` option it will show you a list of all plugins available for installation from the OpenMDAO-Plugins organization on GitHub.
+The ``plugin list`` command allows you to list all plugins that are already installed.
+You can limit the plugins you see to a particular plugin group or groups using the ``-g`` option, and with the addition of a ``--github`` option you can see a list of all plugins available for installation from the OpenMDAO-Plugins organization on GitHub.